Over the past few decades, technology has become an increasingly integral aspect of the workplace.

 Not everybody needs access to everything, even a trusted employee shouldn’t be allowed to access computers and information aren’t authorised to use.

 Your company Wi-Fi can be an easy way to access data, if possible, set it up so that the staff don’t know the password.
 If you want an open Wi-Fi for customers to use, set up a separate network and change the SSID and password regularly.
 Employee’s personal phones and devices should use this network, isolated from your business-critical systems.

 Cybersecurity at its most basic means of protecting your electronic devices and the information that is stored on these devices and is a critical business requirement in 2018.
-If you would like to learn more about how Netitude can help with implementing better cybersecurity for your business, take a look at our cyber security services.
+If you would like to learn more about how Netitude can help with implementing better cybersecurity for your business, take a look at our Managed Cyber Security Services.